Windows OS Hub

 • An exact copy of a VM is created;

-Specify the ESXi host address.
+Run VMware Converter and specify the ESXi host or vCenter address.

 vmware converter connect vcenter